andybluntish/Static-Site/README.md

 Some support for OldIE is added with the [jQuery Extended Selectors](https://github.com/kymwei/JQuery-Extended-Selectors) and [Selectivizr](http://selectivizr.com) libraries.

-The project structure is setup to serve files from the `/private` directory, for compatibility with the [Pow](http://pow.cx) development web server.
+The project structure is setup to serve files from the `/public` directory, for compatibility with the [Pow](http://pow.cx) development web server.
+A `_config.yml` has been included to cause [Jekyll](https://github.com/mojombo/jekyll) to serve pages from the `/public` directory, for [Github Pages](https://pages.github.com) compatibility.

 ## Usage